A Unified Approach to Translate Classical Bandit Algorithms to the Structured Bandit Setting: Abstract

 \section{Abstract}

 We consider a finite-armed structured bandit problem in which mean rewards of different arms are known functions of a common hidden parameter $\theta^*$.
-Since we do not place any restrictions of these functions, the problem setting subsumes several previously studied frameworks that assume linear or invertible reward functions.
+Since we do not place any restrictions on these functions, the problem setting subsumes several previously studied frameworks that assume linear or invertible reward functions.
 We propose a novel approach to gradually estimate the hidden $\theta^*$ and use the estimate together with the mean reward functions to substantially reduce exploration of sub-optimal arms.
-This approach enables us to fundamentally generalize any classic bandit algorithm including UCB and Thompson Sampling to the structured bandit setting.
-We prove via regret analysis that our proposed UCB-C and TS-C algorithms (structured bandit versions of UCB and Thompson Sampling, respectively) pull only a {\em subset} of the sub-optimal arms $\OO(\log T)$ times while the other sub-optimal arms (referred to as \emph{non-competitive} arms) are pulled $\OO(1)$ times.
-As a result, in cases where all sub-optimal arms are non-competitive, which can happen in many practical scenarios, the proposed algorithms achieve bounded regret.
+This approach enables us to fundamentally generalize any classical bandit algorithm including UCB and Thompson Sampling to the structured bandit setting.
+We prove via regret analysis that our proposed UCB-C algorithm (structured bandit versions of UCB) pulls only a {\em subset} of the sub-optimal arms $\OO(\log T)$ times while the other sub-optimal arms (referred to as \emph{non-competitive} arms) are pulled $\OO(1)$ times.
+As a result, in cases where all sub-optimal arms are non-competitive, which can happen in many practical scenarios, the proposed algorithm achieves bounded regret.
 We also conduct simulations on the {\sc Movielens} recommendations dataset to demonstrate the improvement of the proposed algorithms over existing structured bandit algorithms.